 The new engine joins the sedan's existing base 184-hp, 2.5-liter four-cylinder, which is rated at 26/35/29 mpg with the six-speed automatic transmission and 24/33/27 mpg with the six-speed manual.
 Unfortunately for enthusiasts, a manual is only available on non-turbo models.

-Competitors with turbo engines offer similar mileage.
+Competitors with turbo engines offer similar mileage on the highway and in the city.
 The Honda Accord with a 2.0-liter turbo and automatic transmission is EPA-rated at 23/34/27 mpg, and the Hyundai Sonata's 2.0-liter turbo with an automatic gets 23/32/26 mpg.

-Aside from the new engine option, Mazda lightly revised the sedan for 2018 with a luxurious new top trim, the Signature model, along with slightly freshened exterior styling.
-The 2018 Mazda6 goes on sale in the spring.
+Aside from the new engine option, Mazda lightly revised the vehicle for 2018 with a luxurious new top trim, the Signature model, along with slightly freshened exterior styling.
+The 2018 Mazda6 sedan goes on sale in the spring.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.